TeddyHuang-00/UNCC-Graduate-Individual-Study-Typst-Template/template.typ

       height: .8em,
       width: .8em,
       {
+        // Draw the checkmark using two rotated lines.
+        // Shorter leg of the checkmark
         box(move(dy: .48em, dx: 0.1em, rotate(45deg, reflow: false, line(length: 0.3em, stroke: black + .1em))))
+        // Longer leg of the checkmark
         box(move(dy: .38em, dx: -0.05em, rotate(-45deg, reflow: false, line(length: 0.48em, stroke: black + .1em))))
       },
     )
   } else {
-    box(stroke: .05em + black, fill: white, height: .8em, width: .8em)
+    // Render an empty box if not checked. box(stroke: .05em + black, fill: white, height: .8em, width: .8em)
   }
 }

+// --- Helper function for multi-line text areas ---
+// Creates a text area that expands to fit its content, but maintains a minimum height.
+// - min-height: The minimum height of the text area, in multiples of a single line height (approximated by "F").
+// - body: The content of the text area.
 #let text-area(min-height: 3, body) = context {
   layout(size => {
     let fake-content = [F]